 What is Medicare?

 Medicare is Australia’s universal health insurance scheme, available to all Australian citizens and most Australian residents.
 Under Medicare, you can be treated as a public patient at a public hospital for free.
-As a public patient, however, you can’t choose your doctor or what hospital you are treated at, and you may be put on a waiting list for non-emergency treatment.
+As a public patient, however, you can’t choose your doctor or what hospital you're treated at, and you may be put on a waiting list for non-emergency treatment.

 Medicare helps to cover the cost of seeing doctors, specialists and some other health professionals out-of-hospital.
 For example, Medicare subsidies consultation fees for doctors, tests and exams by doctors (such as x-rays) and eye tests by optometrists.
 If your doctor bulk bills, Medicare will cover all the costs and you won’t need to pay anything out-of-pocket.

 To assist individuals and families who require more frequent healthcare services, such as regular GP visits, blood tests, or other medical treatments for certain illnesses, Medicare also provides a ‘Medicare Safety Net’—designed to reduce out-of-pocket medical expenses further if you reach Medicare’s annual claim threshold.
-You can register for Medicare Safety Nets as a family or couple.
+You can register for the Medicare Safety Net as a family or couple.
 Individuals with no dependents are automatically registered.
 Find out more at Services Australia.

 Having a Medicare card also allows you to access the Pharmaceutical Benefits Scheme (PBS), which subsidises the cost of a range of prescription medicines.